philiplebo/philiplebo.github.io/index.md

     * Served as first line adviser to client, providing technical guidance and support during implementation and transition period

 * Developed National Professional Services Practice
-    * Chosen by national head of security to spearhead development of a new identity management service capability
+    * Spearheaded development of a new identity management service capability
     * Developed proposals and presentations for sales of over $2 million in professional services
     * Coordinated training and hiring of staff to accommodate growing needs of PwC’s Privileged Access Management practice
-    * Was go-to subject matter expert on identity management software, providing advice for solution architectures, training programs, and resourcing needs for internal and external deployments
+    * Subject matter expert on identity management software, providing advice for solution architectures, training programs, and resourcing needs for internal and external deployments

 * Developed Custom Analytics Tools to Support Enterprise Software Transformation
     * Identified opportunities to improve efficiency gaps in existing client workflows when analyzing security-related user activity